jasmine/jasmine-gem/HOW_TO_TEST.markdown

 At the moment we don't have an automated way to test the Jasmine Gem in both configurations: Rails 2 / RSpec 1.x & Rails 3 / RSpec 2.
+CI will handle a broad matrix, but you need to ensure that your changes work across Rails 2&3.

 So here are the manual steps: